visgl/deck.gl/docs/layers/arc-layer.md

 * If a number is provided, it is used as the stroke width for all objects.
 * If a function is provided, it is called on each object to retrieve its stroke width.
-* If not provided, it falls back to `getStrokeWidth`.

 ## Source